algonell/best-parents/README.md

 # BestParents
-A Novel Structure Learning Algorithm for Optimal Bayesian Network in WEKA
+A Novel Structure Learning Algorithm for optimal Bayesian Network in WEKA